RedPitaya/Documentation/appsFeatures/examples/digital/dig-exm3.rst

     i = 1;

-    while i<1000                    			% You can set while 1 for continuous loop
+    while i<1000                    			% You can set while 1 for a continuous loop

     state = str2num(writeread(RP,'DIG:PIN?
 DIO5_N'));